drummonds/gofluence/readme.md

 The JSON schema was downloaded and turned into a go file with https://github.com/omissis/go-jsonschema.

+The adf.go file ahs been hand edited, eg some content should be a list of pointers rather than a list of values.
+With values further edits do not mutate the set.
+In addition there are some additional helper functions in new_adf.go.
+These should make the code using this more readable eg see example fatadfpageupdate.go

 ## Change Log

+# V0.3.0
+Introduced ADF document format with example on how to produce variable width columns.

 # V0.1.0
 Introduced fat client